Pannonica de Koenigswarter: Personal life

 Kathleen Annie Pannonica Rothschild was born in December 1913, in London, the youngest daughter of Charles Rothschild and his wife, Hungarian baroness Rózsika Edle von Wertheimstein, daughter of Baron Alfred von Wertheimstein of Bihar County.
 She was born into a branch of the wealthiest family in the world at the time.
 Her paternal grandfather was Nathan Rothschild, 1st Baron Rothschild.
 She grew up in Tring Park Mansion as well as Waddesdon Manor, among other family houses.
 The name "Pannonica" (shortened to "Nica" as a nickname) derives from Eastern Europe's Pannonian plain.
 Her friend Thelonious Monk reported that she was named after a species of butterfly her father had discovered, although her great-niece has found that the source of the name is a rare species of moth, Eublemma pannonica.
 She was a niece of Walter Rothschild, the 2nd Baron Rothschild, and her brother Victor Rothschild became the 3rd Baron Rothschild.
 Her elder sister was the zoologist and author Dame Miriam Rothschild.

 Attracted from a young age to drawing and painting, she won a silver medal at the Royal Drawing Society at the age of eleven.
 In the early thirties, she studied art history in Venice, Vienna and Munich.
 She also began to take an interest in photography.

-It was at the Touquet airport, where she learned to fly an airplane, that she met French diplomat Baron Jules de Koenigswarter, later a Free French hero.
-They got married in 1935.
+It was at Le Touquet airport, where she learned to fly an airplane, that she met French diplomat Baron Jules de Koenigswarter, later a Free French hero.
+They married in 1935.
 In 1937, they bought and moved to the Château d'Abondant, a 17th-century château in north-west France they acquired from the family of American banker Henry Herman Harjes (who had acquired the château in 1920 from the Duchesse de Vallombrosa).
 After the war, her husband entered the French diplomatic service and they settled in Norway and then in Mexico City (where he was counselor of the French Embassy).

 The couple, who had five children, separated in 1951, and she moved to New York City, renting a suite at The Stanhope Hotel.
 Jules eventually filed for divorce, which was granted in 1956 along with custody of their three minor children.
 In 1958, she purchased a house in Weehawken, New Jersey with a Manhattan skyline view, originally built for film director Josef von Sternberg.

 Koenigswarter died of heart failure in 1988, aged 74, at the Columbia-Presbyterian Medical Center, in New York City.
 She had five children, two grandchildren, and four great-grandchildren.